allexBR/cheatsheets/hands-on/Zabbix/README.md

 <br/>

 ### • Install PHP (ondrej/php) DPA repository:
-PHP latest stable packages are not available in any of the current Debian or Ubuntu software repositories, the PHP packages must come from another repo.
+PHP latest stable packages are not available in any of the current Debian or Ubuntu software repositories, the PHP packages must come from third-party repositories.

 Ondřej Surý maintains a package archive that contains compiled binaries of all current PHP versions, for Ubuntu and Debian.
 ```